 Pedestrian Accident Case Example #2: Surgery After Being Hit By Teenager

 Dana R. was walking in Tigard, Oregon when she was struck by a car.
-Knocked down hard, she was unable to get up and was taken by ambulance to hospital.
+Knocked down hard, she was unable to get up and was taken by ambulance to the hospital.
 There, it was discovered that she had broken three bones in her ankle and foot.
-She had a surgery immediately to place external fixation rods in her leg to hold it in place.
+She had surgery immediately to place external fixation rods in her leg to hold it in place.
 Later, she had to have another surgery to remove the rods and repair the other fractures.
 She was placed in assisted living because she was not able to walk for three months, and was unable to work so Sean DuBois also included economic damages for wage loss in his demand.
-Read her pedestrian accident attorney testimonial here.
 This case settled for $250,000 with a policy limits demand.

 Pedestrian Accident Case Example #3: Bicyclist Was Walking His Bike

 M.T. was walking his bicycle across the street when he was hit by a car.
 He was in the crosswalk and had a walk sign, so liability was clear.
 The car knocked him to the ground and ran over his dog!
 The dog was fine, but M.T. was severely injured.
 His injuries, including serious back pain and a hand injury that later required surgery also affected his ability to do his job.
 Eventually, he had surgery and with physical therapy, he was able to use his hand, although not as well as he had before.
 Sean DuBois was able to get a settlement of $115,000 (original offer: under $50,000).